mintyfrankie/brilliant-CV-Submodule/metadata-demo.typ

 #let profilePhoto = "../src/avatar.png" // Leave blank if profil photo is not needed

-#let varLanguage = "" // INFO: value must matches folder suffix; i.e "zh" -> "./modules_zh"
+#let varVersion = "" // INFO: value must matches folder suffix; i.e "zh" -> "./modules_zh"
+#let varLanguage = "en" // INFO: value must the key to use ; i.e "zh" -> languageSwitch["zh"]

 #let varEntrySocietyFirst = false // Decide if you want to put your company in bold or your position in bold